The colorful Rua das Farinhas in Mouraria

 It's closed on Sundays and Mondays.
 It opens from 10am to 1pm and from 2pm to 6pm from Tuesday to Saturday.
 There’s a weekly Mass on Saturdays, at 6:15pm.

 Used as a parking lot and for illicit activities for several years, this square was finally cleaned up in 2012, and is once again an inviting place.
 Several of the buildings have been renovated, including the most beautiful one, designed in the Art Nouveau style and distinguished with the local architecture prize in 1908.
 It's a building with a small dome that borders Avenida Almirante Reis, and is now a hotel.
-At the center of the square is a wrought-iron sculpture created by the artist Joana Vasconcelos, meant to be a small garden where you may sit and admire the beautiful tile-covered façade of the Viúva Lamego tile factory.
-Founded on this spot in 1849, the factory is now in Sintra, but the shop remains behind its landmark façade from 1865, which features images of Asians, recalling Portugal’s trade with the East.
+At the center of the square is a wrought-iron sculpture created by the artist Joana Vasconcelos, meant to be a small garden where you may sit and admire the beautiful tile-covered façade from 1865.
+It features images of Asians, recalling Portugal’s trade with the East, and until 2021 it belonged to the Viúva Lamego tile factory.

 How to Get to Mouraria